Simha Tzabari: Early life and education

 Tzabari was born in Tel Aviv in 1913, and her parents were Yemenite Jewish workers.
 She had five siblings, including Rahel.
 She attended Yehieli Girls School in the Neve Tzedek neighborhood of Tel Aviv.
-During her studies she became a revolutionary and was trained at the Communist University of the Workers of the East in Moscow in the early 1930s.
+During her studies she became a revolutionary and was trained at the Communist University of the Toilers of the East in Moscow in the early 1930s.
 At age 21 she became a member of the central committee of the Palestinian Communist Party which had been illegally operating.

 Career and activities

 Tzabari worked at a factory and was a member of the Communist Youth League.
 She launched the Jewish branch of the Palestine Communist Party to organize activities in the cities of Jerusalem, Haifa, and Tel Aviv.
 However, it was closed in 1939 due to the conflicts between the group and the leadership of the party.
 In the 1940s she continued to be one of the leading members of the party.
 Following the establishment of Israel in 1948 she joined the leftist political party Mapam.
 She retired from politics in 1954 and attended a high school obtaining a diploma.
 She worked as a teacher of Arabic at a school in Ramla.